dell/karavi-topology/docs/CONTRIBUTING.md

 If this is your first time contributing to an open-source project on GitHub, make sure you read about [Creating a pull request](https://help.github.com/en/articles/creating-a-pull-request).

-A pull request must always link to at lease one GitHub issue.
+A pull request must always link to at least one GitHub issue.
 If that is not the case, create a GitHub issue and link it.

 To increase the chance of having your pull request accepted, make sure your pull request follows these guidelines: